 Brittany Ikwuagwu is a first year medical student at McGovern Medical School pursuing a dual Master's of Public Health degree at the UT Health Science Center at Houston School of Public Health.
 As an M.D. candidate and an aspiring Ob/Gyn, she not only wants to treat her patients, but advocate for them from a healthcare policy perspective as well.
 Ikwuagwu hopes to one day be a part of the solution for lowering maternal mortality rates and make entering motherhood safer for all women.

 Antonia Islas | UT Rio Grande Valley

 Antonia Islas is a first generation college student born and raised in South Texas.
-She earned her bachelor's degree at The University of Texas at Rio Grande Valley where she is now pursuing a Master in Public Affairs.
-On campus, she remains active by participating as social chair for the Master of Business Administration Association and seeks to connect alumni and students to the local business community and promote economic development.
-Islas' life experiences have taught her to respect and believe in herself and in others equally.
-Upon receiving a graduate degree, Islas hopes to begin work in a public relations position for a federal agency and later pursue a doctoral degree and participate in research regarding national security and immigration policy.
+She earned her B.A. at the University of Texas- Rio Grande Valley, where she is now pursuing a Masters in Public Affairs.
+On campus, she remains active by participating as Social Chair for the Masters of Business Administration Association and seeks to connect alumni and students to the local business community and promote economic development.
+Islas's life experiences have taught her to respect and believe in herself and in others equally.
+Upon receiving a graduate degree, Islas hopes to begin work in a public relations position for a federal agency and later pursue a PhD and participate in research regarding national security and immigration policy.

 Reena Jasani | UT Southwestern/UT Health Science Center at Houston- School of Public Health